MattJermyWright/gatsby-plugin-adobe-launch-hpe/README.md

         events: {
           onRouteUpdate: "ANALYTICS.PAGEVIEW" // Custom event used for page views in Launch },
+        enableDuplicateRouteSupression: true, // If the same page view happens more than 2 seconds apart, supress the 2nd
         digitalDataDefaults: {
           // Use to set window.digitalData object on page
           // See https://www.w3.org/2013/12/ceddl-201312.pdf